AIM-120 AMRAAM: Development

 AMRAAM was developed as the result of an agreement (the Family of Weapons MOA, no longer in effect by 1990), among the United States and several other NATO nations to develop air-to-air missiles and to share production technology.
-Under this agreement, the U.S. was to develop the next generation medium range missile (AMRAAM) and Europe would develop the next generation short range missile (ASRAAM).
+Under this agreement, the US was to develop the next generation medium range missile (AMRAAM) and Europe would develop the next generation short range missile (ASRAAM).
 Although Europe initially adopted the AMRAAM, an effort to develop the MDBA Meteor, a competitor to AMRAAM, was begun in UK.
 Eventually, the ASRAAM was developed solely by the British, but using another source for its infrared seeker.
 After protracted development, the deployment of AMRAAM (AIM-120A) began in September 1991 in US Air Force McDonnell Douglas F-15 Eagle fighter squadrons.
 The US Navy soon followed (in 1993) in its McDonnell Douglas F/A-18 Hornet squadrons.

 The Russian Air Force counterpart of AMRAAM is the somewhat similar R-77 (NATO codename AA-12 Adder), sometimes referred to in the West as the "AMRAAMski".
 Likewise, France began its own air-to-air missile development with the MICA concept that used a common airframe for separate radar-guided and infrared-guided versions.